ravenc/getting-and-cleaning-data-course-project/README.md

 This repository contains output files for Coursera Getting and Cleaning Data Course Project.

+### 1. README.md

-## 1. Tidy dataset
+### 2. Tidy dataset

 The tidy dataset `course-project.txt` can be read into R using `read.table()` function.

-## 1. R scipt `run_analysis.R`
+### 3. R scipt `run_analysis.R`

 The script can be run using `source()` function.

-#### Prerequisites:
+##### Prerequisites:
-1. It is assumed that the original study dataset is already downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and uzipped into the working R directory.
+1. It is assumed that the original study dataset is already downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and unzipped into the working R directory.
 1. The script uses a dplyr package.
 If the package is missing, it has to be downloaded and installed using `install.packages()` function.

-#### The script contains the code needed to perform a 5 step data transformation, as described in the project assignment:
+##### The script contains the code needed to perform a 5 step data transformation, as described in the project assignment:
 1. Merges the training and the test sets to create one data set.
 1. Extracts only the measurements on the mean and standard deviation for each measurement.
 1. Uses descriptive activity names to name the activities in the data set